Grant and Funding Programs Offered by Hydro One (H)

 Hydro One is Ontario's largest electricity transmission and distribution service provider, serving approximately 1.5 million customers across 75% of the province's geographic area.
 The company administers multiple customer assistance programs including the Low-Income Energy Assistance Program (LEAP) providing emergency financial assistance up to $780, and the Ontario Electricity Support Program (OESP) offering monthly bill credits of $35 to $113 for eligible lower-income households.
 View Hydro One (H)'s website for more information.

-Support for community wellbeing initiatives in Ontario
+Funding for Indigenous community initiatives in Ontario

 About Hydro One (H)